kainbozzetto/TowerDefense/README.md

 # TowerDefense

-This was a project I worked on in order to learn Python.
+This was a project I worked on in order to learn Python in 2015.
 The OpenGL library is from PyGame.

 It was also the project during which I learnt the MVC (Model-View-Controller) architecture and attempted to implement it.